Water for millions

 To adjust consumption, the four 8 MW pumps and the two 11 MW pumps can be switched on or off.
 "It should of course be noted that the number of switching operations is limited.
 To start a pump, the centrifugal masses of several tons from the pumps must be set in motion." explains Christoph Drusenbaum.

-The engineer appreciates the trouble-free communication with the specialists at Next Kraftwerke: "I find the atmosphere very pleasant and pragmatic - furthermore due to the balanced contract design with the profit share model of the electricity tariff.
-Also the support in the technical design of the communication via the REST-API interface was very courteous and helpful".
+The engineer appreciates the trouble-free communication with the specialists at Next Kraftwerke: "I find the atmosphere very pleasant and pragmatic - furthermore due to the balanced contract design with the profit share model of the time-of-use tariff.
+Also the support in the technical design and setup of the communication via the REST-API interface was very helpful".
 Next Kraftwerke transmits the electricity prices to the waterworks via the REST-API, while the waterworks sends its timetable back to the virtual power plant via the same route.

-Thus not only the engineer, but also the Zweckverband is content: Lower electricity procurement costs mean more money for infrastructure and the expansion of the renewable power supply of the pumping station for four million water consumers in Baden-Württemberg.
+Thus not only the engineer, but also the water supplier is content: Lower electricity procurement costs mean more money for infrastructure and the expansion of the renewable power supply of the pumping station for four million water consumers in Baden-Württemberg.

 Facts & Figures